IvanMendoza1616/SistemasEmbebidos/README.md

 python ./flaskt.py
 ```

-Create directory `plots` in `static/`
+1. Create directory `plots` in `static/`
-Run the flask server on local ip address
+2. Run the flask server on local ip address
+3. Be sure to have sudo privileges for listening to serial port

+##Author
+IvanMendoza1616